 - "Unlimited preventative care": under the Affordable Care Act, certain preventative care services like wellness visits, flu shots, and STD testing are available at no cost.
 However, there are limits on how many you can use them a year.
 For example, the first STD test may be free, but not if you want to be tested every other month.
 Sick visits like urgent care visits are not considered preventative care services.

-- Medicare is free: there are 3 types of Medicar.
-Part A for hospital is free, but Part B (doctor visit), and Part D (for drugs) have a monthly premiums.
+- Medicare is free: there are 3 types of Medicare.
+Part A for the hospital is free, but Part B (doctor visit), and Part D (for drugs) have a monthly premium.
 Some Medicare Advantage plans (Medicare managed by private carriers) have low or no monthly premiums, however.